lisp-maintainers/clerk/README.md

 ## Maintenance

-Clerk was written by Petko Tsikov
+Clerk was written by [Petko Tsikov](https://github.com/tsikov/clerk)

-It is currently maintained by Ben McGunigle (bnmcgn at gmail dot com)
+It is currently maintained by Ben McGunigle (bnmcgn at gmail dot com) and the team at lisp-maintainers.